codeistpl/trivial/README.md

-# trivial
+# "Trivial but useful implementations"
-This are implementations of things that I founf usefull to have.
+This are implementations of things that I found useful to have.
 Every implementation is dependent free, contained in a single header file.

 # Notice
-Please notice that implementations are trivialized, and if you can, you shold use implementations of std or boost.
+Please notice that implementations are trivialized, and if you can, you should use implementations of std or boost.